 Christopher M. Hoxie, Family Law Attorney

 Divorce is one of the most difficult times in a person’s life.
 No one plans for the breakdown of one of the most, if not the most, important relationships in their life.
-For most people, they are emotionally unprepared for the process of disentangling their life from an individual which they have shared everything.
-Despite that, almost 50% of first time marriages will end in divorce.
+For most people, they are emotionally unprepared for the process of disentangling their life from an individual with whom they have shared everything.
+Despite that, almost 50% of first-time marriages will end in divorce.
 The divorce rate is even higher for those marrying the second or more time.
 Nothing will prepare someone for the emotional toll, and this article cannot assist with that, but it seeks to shed some light on the process of Divorce.
 The hope here is that by providing a bit of knowledge, we can help remove some uncertainty from the process.
 Here are some answers to the most common questions I get.

 Question 1: How long will it take to finalize divorce in Kennewick or Tri-cities WA?

-In Washington State, a mandatory 90 day cooling off period is imposed, by statute.
-That time begins to run from the date the nonmoving (the one who didn’t file the initial paperwork with the court) is served (is either handed the document by sheriff or other process server, or signs an acceptance of service.
+In Washington State, a mandatory 90 day cooling-off period is imposed, by statute.
+That time begins to run from the date the nonmoving (the one who didn’t file the initial paperwork with the court) is served (is either handed the document by a sheriff or other process server, or signs an acceptance of service.
 This is a mandatory minimum.
 However, the Divorce process can take far, far longer then that.
 There is no actual maximum, and a divorce can continue until the presiding judicial officer loses patience.